Article ID: m0135Last Modified: 08-Nov-2024

 1. Click Next.

-2. Specify storage disk partitions to restore.
+2. Specify disk partitions to restore.
 As you are done, click Next.

 1. Specify the target instance parameters: